estellaaaa/pubsub/report.md

-# Report 1
+# Report 2

 Estella Kinzel, Tobias Bayer

 ## Responsibilities

-### Estella

-Implement server and client with build-in `socket`.

-### Tobias
+### All together

-Implement a basic rpc module with build-in `json`.

 ## Brief explanation

 ### Scenario

-In our simple rpc system, we use two terminals on the same machine to call a remote procedure via localhost.
-We run the server module in one terminal and, in another terminal, run python in interactive mode.
-In interactive mode, we import our client module to get access to it's stub function.
-We call the function and observe the behavior.
-The first terminal (server) shows some log output with information about the caller.
-The client terminal shows the server's response, which matches what we have expected.
+In our simple pubsub system, we use two terminals on the same machine to call the broker and start the pubsub.py.
+In the pubsub we create the subscribers and publisher and declare the topics and belonging messages.
+As well to which topics the subscribers subscribe.
+The expected result in the terminal is to get the right messages to the right subscribers for the right topic, as they can subscribe more than one topic with different ports.

 ### Programming language